ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>How to Make Your Colleagues Fall in Love with Your React Applications.</blockquote>

 <h3>3.
-Mastering Advanced ReactJS Concepts: Essential Knowledge for Every Frontend Developer - <a href="https://medium.com/@shivambhadani_/mastering-advanced-reactjs-concepts-essential-knowledge-for-every-frontend-developer-8123cf0b13ab" target="_blank" rel="noopener noreferrer">link</a></h3>
+Event-Driven React with the Observer Pattern: A Clean Alternative to Prop Drilling - <a href="https://medium.com/@ignatovich.dm/event-driven-react-with-the-observer-pattern-a-clean-alternative-to-prop-drilling-a472aae7a74d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shivam Bhadani`**
+✍️ **posted by `Dzmitry Ihnatovich`**

-<blockquote>After reading this blog, you can clear every frontend developer interview.</blockquote>
+<blockquote>In modern React development, managing state and communication between components can become a challenge, especially as applications grow in…</blockquote>

 <h3>4.
-Declarative Observability: Monitoring UI Components Like APIs - <a href="https://medium.com/javascript-in-plain-english/declarative-observability-monitoring-ui-components-like-apis-3396badbd724" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 2025 React Interview Questions - <a href="https://medium.com/@kalyanikolimali093/top-2025-react-interview-questions-7e3402ee48ff" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript in Plain English`**
+✍️ **posted by `Kalyani Kolimali`**

-<blockquote>A New Era of Frontend Development</blockquote>
+<blockquote>React Basics with Code Examples</blockquote>

 <h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>